b3tinsky/---Orange-Compiler/Documentation/orange_testing.md

 __Expected SYNTAX status__: '✅'
 __Expected SEM status__: '✅'
 While testing arithemtic operations, also test print statements, input statements and constant variables.
 The goal of this test is focused on quadruple generation (correct quadruples, correct order, etc.)

+### Input_20
+__Expected LEX status__:    '✅'
+__Expected SYNTAX status__: '✅'
+__Expected SEM status__: '✅'
+Single conditional statement must generate correct quadruples in the correct order.
+The focus of this test is on the "jumps" a conditional statement creates.
+In this case it only accounts for a single IF statement.

+### Input_21
+__Expected LEX status__:    '✅'
+__Expected SYNTAX status__: '✅'
+__Expected SEM status__: '✅'
+Single conditional statement must generate correct quadruples in the correct order.
+The focus of this test is on the "jumps" a conditional statement creates.
+In this case it accounts for an  IF statement with an ELSE clause.

+### Input_22
+__Expected LEX status__:    '✅'
+__Expected SYNTAX status__: '✅'
+__Expected SEM status__: '✅'
+Single conditional statement must generate correct quadruples in the correct order.
+The focus of this test is on the "jumps" a conditional statement creates.
+In this case it accounts for an  IF statement with nested IF statements and an ELSE clause.